Annual flu shots are recommended for all residents

 Senior staff should lead the effort to prepare for a flu outbreak using the guidance available and involving all staff, visiting GPs as well as residents and their families.

-When an outbreak is suspected, NSW public health units are available to provide additional advice on outbreak control measures.
-It is important to remember that flu outbreak control measures are most effective when started straight away.
+When a flu outbreak is suspected it is important to remember that outbreak control measures are most effective when started straight away.
 Don't wait for the outbreak to be confirmed by laboratory testing.

 To contact your local public health unit call 1300 066 055.